What is Cystic fibrosis?

 The lungs are not the only part of the body damaged by CF. Cystic fibrosis also affects the following organs:

 CF cannot be prevented.
 However, genetic testing should be done in a couple with CF or a sick relative.
 The genetic test can determine the risk of CF in a child by examining a sample of blood or saliva from each parent.
-Women can also test if she is pregnant and is worried about the baby's risk.
+Women can also test if they are pregnant and are worried about the baby's risk.

 Diagnosis